okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 ### Automate Adding Redirect URIs in Okta

 When you create apps in Okta and run them locally, it's easy to know what the redirect URIs for your app will be.
 For this particular app, they'll be `http://localhost:8080/login` for login, and `http://localhost:8080` for logout.
 When you go to production, the URLs are generally well-known as well.
-However, with Jenkins X, the URLs are dynamic, and created on-the-fly based on your pull request number.
+However, with Jenkins X, the URLs are dynamic and created on-the-fly based on your pull request number.

 To make this work with Okta, you can create a Java class that talks to the Okta API and dynamically adds URIs.
 Create `holdings-api/src/test/java/com/okta/developer/cli/AppRedirectUriManager.java` and populate it with the following code.